FAQs

 Our first suggestion is always with our friends at the Delta Hotel by Marriott Saint John, but there are lots of other options – try the hotel tool at Discover Saint John here.

 Ah, you’re probably looking for a Newschaser group.
 Or the comment section of any completely unrelated Facebook post.
-Twitter (yes, we said Twitter) used to be great for that, but that’s been a real dumpster fire lately.
+Twitter (yes, we said Twitter) used to be great for that, but it’s been a real dumpster fire lately so we haven’t been checking.
+Could you make a TikTok about it?

-Well, if you got in on it, Early Bird Weekend Passes were just $229 and they give you the very best bang for your festival-going buck.
+Well, if you got in on them, Early Bird Weekend Passes were just $299 and they give you the very best bang for your festival-going buck.

-We’ve implemented tiered pricing this year, so the earlier you buy, the more you save.
-Weekend Passes are now $279 and single day passes start at $129.
-All of the options are on sale now.
+We’ve implemented tiered pricing again this year, so the earlier you buy, the more you save.

 Looking for the answer to a question you don’t see here?
 Drop us a email hidden; JavaScript is required and we’ll get back to you!